canonical/maas-anvil/README.md

 ## Configuration options

 This is a reference for the available configuration options and their effects.
-If you want to generally understand how to configure your MAAS deployment, read the chapter [How to / Configure your MAAS Anvil deployment](#configure-your-maas-anvil-deployment).
+If you want to generally understand how to configure your MAAS deployment, read the section [Configure your MAAS Anvil deployment](#configure-your-maas-anvil-deployment).

 ### Deployment